Eco-Activ Granules on Jubilee House in British Columbia

 Application in cool weather can be completed more effectively by cutting warmed rolls into halves or thirds and stacking the sheets with the unsurfaced side upward to allow for solar heating.
 Cut sheets should be allowed to lay flat for a minimum of 30 minutes (time will vary based on the ambient temperature and solar load) to allow them to “relax.”
 The minimum material temperature at the point of application for Siplast PA-311 series and SFT Adhesives is 70°F (21°C)

-The adhesive application should be suspended when the adhesive cannot be applied at temperatures allowing for even distribution at proper application rates.
-"Fly” the pre-cut roofing sheets by placing them into the adhesive rather than rolling them into position.
+"Fly" the pre-cut roofing sheets by placing them into the adhesive rather than rolling them into position.
 "Flying in" sheets is an effective, efficient technique that is equally appropriate in warmer weather.

-Note: Refer to the PA-311 Adhesive(s) and SFT Adhesive product information sheets for application usage rates and monitor application to prevent over-application of adhesive.
+Note: Refer to the PA-311 Adhesive(s) and SFT Adhesive product information sheets for application usage rates and monitor application to prevent over-application of adhesive

 During application, asphalt should never be applied more than 5 feet ahead of the roll, which should be unrolled continuously at a steady pace.
 The moppings should always be "squared off" between mopping intervals, and the roll should be rolled through the mopped areas and then be backrolled, exposing 2 to 3 inches of asphalt.
 This procedure eliminates excess asphalt build-up at roll "stops."
 Pressure should be kept on the roll throughout the installation to ensure proper embedment.
 Air pockets beneath the system or between plies are unacceptable.
 Any such pockets should be broomed in immediately while the asphalt is still hot.
 The use of a weighted roller on the laps is recommended.